richardhaeser-com/sw-tweakwise/DOC.md

 10. If you go to the frontend, the search should be replaced by Tweakwise search *

 * Please be aware that the search is based on the default templates of Shopware.
 If you currently have a highly customized search, it might be the case that it is not working out of the box.
 Please make sure the code in `src/Resources/views/storefront/layout/header/search.html.twig` is incorporated in your own templates in that case.

+<a name="merchandise"></a>
+## Tweakwise Merchandise / Product Listing Page
+To enable the Tweakwise Merchandise feature on your product listing page, you need to alter the Layout in the Shopping Experience module of Shopware.
+As you can not alter the out-of-the-box product listing page, you need to make a duplicate of the default (or create one from scratch).

+On the product listing page, you have an element called Category listing.
+If you go to the settings of this element, you see the option `Layout type`.
+Select the option `Tweakwise Merchandise` and save the element and layout.
+If you go to the frontend (and you have configured a frontend like described in the paragraph above) you will get the results from Tweakwise.
+For sure this only works when the products are already imported into Tweakwise.